 Every prophet strikes his harp to this theme, and adds his tribute to the glory of the day that will usher in the "restitution of all things."
 Well may it be termed "the blessed hope."
 It is a joy to the people of God, and is fearful only to the enemies of our Lord.
 It is distasteful only to those who have no clear realization of a saving interest in its blessings.
 To the sorrowing pilgrim we say, Look up.
 Rejoice in thy God; for soon he will come.
-Let all those who need a Saviour connect themselves with hin, and he will be their God, and will bring them salvation.
+Let all those who need a Saviour connect themselves with him, and he will be their God, and will bring them salvation.

 S. N. H.

-When was the Sabbath Made ?
+When was the Sabbath Made?

 WHEN individuals who profess to be Christians learn from the New Testament that the first day of the week is not the Sabbath of the fourth commandment, and is not recognized as such by any of the New Testament writers, unlike Noah's dove, which returned to the ark when it found no rest for the sole of its feet, they seek various positions in the attempt to prove that the Sabbath was given to the Jews only; that those living from Adam to Moses knew nothing of the seventh-day Sabbath, and hence those living since the death of Christ have nothing to do with the Sabbath of the fourth commandment, that having passed away with the eeremonies peculiar to the Jewish dispensation.
 But here they are met by the statement of Moses, who, after recounting what transpired on each one of the six working days, declares "Thus the heavens and the earth were finished, and all the host of them.
-And on the seventh day God ended his work which he had made; and he rested on the seventh day from all his work which he had made."
+And on the seventh day God en led his work which he had made; and he rested on the seventh day from all his work which he had made."

 cease, nor put back the hand of sickness, nor turn aside the power of death.
 The entire constitution of this planet and atmosphere must be changed.
-This is what God has promised; it is not left for us to infer.
-That this restition on will take place was the burden of
+This is who have become accustomed to taking positions contrary to the world of God in order to establish some that this restitution will take place was the burden of theory, resort to the argument, that, notwithstanding the entire circumference.

-God rested on the seventh day of creation, he did not sanctify and set apart the day until we come to the Wilderness of Sinai.
-In Gen. 2:3 we read: "And God blessed the seventh day and sanetified it; because that in it he had rested from all "his work which God created and made."
+God rested on the seventh day of creation, he did not sanctify and set apart the day until we come to the Wilderness of Sinai In Gen. 2:3 we read: "And God blessed the seventh day and sanetified it; because that in it he had rested from all his work which God created and made."
 The reason, then, that God himself gives for blessing and sanctifying the day, is because he had rested on it.
 So those who take the position that the day was not sanctified until given from Sinai, separate the sanctification at least fifteen hundred years from the time that God blessed it.
 The query might arise, Why did he not bless it before?
-Was it because he commenced an institution for man and was unable to finish it, or was it because he changed his mind after resting on the seventh day, and finally concluded, after fifteen hundred years, that he would carry out his original intention ?
+Was it because he commenced an institution for man and was unable to finish it, or was it because he changed his mind after resting on the seventh day, and finally concluded, after fifteen hundred years, that he would carry out his original intention?
 What reason could possibly be assigned for not blessing the day when he rested upon it, if the position be true that he did not do so until he came down upon Sinai?